Millennium 3D chess

 Millennium 3D chess is a three-dimensional chess variant created by William L. d'Agostino in 2001.
 It employs three vertically stacked 8×8 boards, with each player controlling a standard set of chess pieces.
 The inventor describes his objective as "extending the traditional chess game into a multilevel environment without distorting the basic game."

 Rules

-Millennium 3D сhess extends the traditional (two-dimensional) game of chess into a multi-level environment.
+Millennium 3D сhess extends the traditional (two-dimensional) game of chess into a multilevel environment.